-Termination with cause occurs if the following occur: (i) failure of Mr. Smith to perform his duties and responsibilities to the Company (other than by reason of physical or mental illness, incapacity or disability) which has continued for more than thirty (30) days following written notice of such non-performance from the Company; (ii) misconduct in connection with the performance of his duties and responsibilities to the Company, including, without limitation, a breach of fiduciary duties or a misappropriation of funds or property; (iii) the commission of any felony; (iv) the commission of a misdemeanor involving moral turpitude, deceit, dishonesty or fraud; (v) any conduct that would reasonably be expected to result in injury or reputational harm to the Company or any of its subsidiaries and affiliates; (vi) a breach of any agreement with the Company or its affiliates, which breach is not cured (if curable) within thirty (30) days after the delivery of written notice thereof (provided that if any such agreement includes a cure period and if such cure period is less than thirty (30) days, such shorter cure period shall apply); (vii) a violation of the Company's written employment policies, which violation is not cured (if curable) within thirty (30) days after the delivery of written notice thereof (provided that if any such policies include a cure period and if such cure period is less than thirty (30) days, such shorter cure period shall apply); or (viii) failure to cooperate with a bona fide internal investigation or an investigation by regulatory or law enforcement authorities, after being instructed by the Company to cooperate, or the willful destruction or failure to preserve documents or other materials known to be relevant to such investigation or the inducement of others to fail to cooperate or to produce documents or other materials in connection with such investigation.
+Termination with cause occurs if the following occur: (i) failure of Mr. Smith to perform his duties and responsibilities to the Company (other than by reason of physical or mental illness, incapacity or disability) which has continued for more than thirty (30) days following written notice of such non-performance from the Company; (ii) misconduct in connection with the performance of his duties and responsibilities to the Company, including, without limitation, a breach of fiduciary duties or a misappropriation of funds or property; (iii) the commission of any felony; (iv) the commission of a misdemeanor involving moral turpitude, deceit, dishonesty or fraud; (v) any conduct that would reasonably be expected to result in injury or reputational harm to the Company or any of its subsidiaries and affiliates; (vi) a breach of any agreement with the Company or its affiliates, which breach is not cured (if curable) within thirty (30) days after the delivery of written notice thereof (provided that if any such agreement includes a cure period and if such cure period is less than thirty (30) days, such shorter cure period shall apply); (vii) a violation of the Company's written employment policies, which violation is not cured (if curable) within thirty (30) days after the delivery of written notice thereof (provided that if any such agreement includes a cure period and if such cure period is less than thirty (30) days, such shorter cure period shall apply); (vii) a violation of the Company's written employment policies, which violation is not cured (if curable) within thirty (30) days after the delivery of written notice thereof (provided that if any such policies include a cure period and if such cure period is less than thirty (30) days, such shorter cure period shall apply); or (viii) failure to cooperate with a bona fide internal investigation or an investigation by regulatory or law enforcement authorities, after being instructed by the Company to cooperate, or the willful destruction or failure to preserve documents or other materials known to be relevant to such investigation.